This post may contain affiliate links. Please read my disclosure policy.

 • Milk | Make it creamy and silky-smooth with whole milk.
 Or use heavy cream or half and half if preferred.

 • Green chilis | Canned green chilis work perfectly and make your job a bit easier.
-However, if desired, you may use freshly chopped green chiles for an even more authentic flavor.

 • Cumin | Cumin is one of the critical ingredients that blends all the flavors so nicely.
 For the best results, choose a high-quality jar of cumin.